paezha/Reproducible-Research-Workflow/Session-04-Research-Data-Management-Principles/README.md

 ### Drivers of RDM - Data as a Research Output

+#### 1. Funder Policy:
 The policies of funding agencies around the world have increased their focus on data management in recent years.
 In Canada, the Tri-Agency (SSHRC, NSERC, CIHR) have great influence.
+The following Tri-Agency policies highlight expectations for RDM excellence.

 **[Tri-Agency Statement of Principles on Digital Data Management (TASPDDM)](http://www.science.gc.ca/eic/site/063.nsf/eng/h_83F7624E.html?OpenDocument)**: Promotes excellence in digital data management practices and data stewardship in agency-funded research